2030 Objective: Reduce energy use in City operations 2 percent annually

 Reduction in energy use compared to goal

-The Portland Bureau of Transportation is converting 45,000 street lights to Light Emitting Diode (LED) technology.
-This project is the single largest energy efficiency project at the City to date; the LED conversion will save 20 million kilowatt-hours (kWh) of electricity and $1.5 million annually, while drastically reducing maintenance requirements.
+The Portland Bureau of Transportation completed the conversion of 45,000 street lights to Light Emitting Diode (LED) technology.
+This project is the single largest energy efficiency project at the City to date; the LED conversion saves 20 million kilowatt-hours (kWh) of electricity and $1.5 million annually, while drastically reducing maintenance requirements.

 The Portland Building is pursuing Path to Net Zero energy use in its upcoming renovation, due to be completed by 2020.
 Path to Net Zero aligns with the Architecture 2030 Challenge energy reduction standard and is attained by achieving approximately 40 percent savings over Oregon energy code.